hub-mm/Naughts_And_Crosses/README.md

 Simple game of naughts and crosses.
-Runs in the command line.
+\n Runs in the command line.
-Created using ruby.
+\n Created using ruby.

 Bundle includes neccesary gems.